Egbert-Azure/trsextract/README.md

   attributes, logical record length, EOF offset, and extent allocation.
 - **Extracts** every file to a folder, byte-exact, following the on-disk granule allocation (including multi-extent and FXDE-continuation files).
+- **Auto-detects the image format** — DMK by header verification; the headerless JV1 and JV3 by file extension as a first guess, validated (and overridden if wrong) by directory score, so a mislabelled `.dsk` that is really a JV1 self-corrects.
 - **Auto-detects disk geometry** — sides (1 or 2), sectors per track
   (single- vs double-density), granules per lump, and the reserved offset — so no manual configuration is needed across the different disk formats.